-Care Services client incident investigations
+Care services client incident investigations

-The department requires that the safety and best interests of the child are always paramount, and that children and young people in Care Services reside in safe, stable and high-quality placements.
+The department requires that the safety and best interests of the child are always paramount, and that children and young people in Care Services are cared for in a safe, stable and high-quality setting.

-Under the Client Incident Management System (CIMS), organisations are responsible for reporting incidents and investigating incidents when the incident is an allegation of abuse or neglect of a client, and a staff member or carer is identified as the subject of allegation.
+Under the Client Incident Management System (CIMS), organisations must report and investigate any incidents where a child in their care is alleged to have been abused or neglected, and the staff member or carer is identified as the subject of the allegation.
 All reports are treated seriously, and matters reported to police.
 The purpose of a CIMS investigation is to determine on the balance of probability whether abuse or neglect has occurred.